herrevilkitten/holiday-in-ten-towns/Session_2.md

 * Captain Skath, captain of the guard of Targos
 * Sheriff Markham Southwell of Bryn Shander, a dark-skinned, bald man
 * Targos -- all about fighting and fishing
+* Good Mead -- a place where they have bees in the far north

 ## Dreams and Portents